-If the challenge is successful, the Will would be ‘set aside’.
+If the challenge is successful, the Will is likely to be ‘set aside’.
 This means the estate will then pass to the beneficiaries named in an earlier Will (if one was made) or to the people who are entitled to inherit under the Rules of Intestacy ion there is no previous Will.

 Investigating the case

 It takes time to investigate and build a case that can successfully challenge the legal validity of a Will

 Start by checking whether a Grant of Probate has been issued and, if not, lodging a caveat against the estate.
 By entering a caveat you can prevent the estate being administered and distributed in accordance with the terms of the disputed Will.
 It also buys you some time to carry out the necessary investigations.

 The steps taken to investigate the validity of a Will include:

 - obtaining a copy of the file of the solicitor who prepared the Will;